Ishaan-Dev5/sanatak/sprint-2/StaticCodeAnalysis.md

 ---

-## 9. POC -Static Code Analysis for Python
+## 9. POC Static Code Analysis for Python
 _Follow this link for POC_
 (**[Click here to view Setup guide]()**)